feup-infolab/yake-dockerfile/README.md

 Original credits go to the authors below!!

-**We did not build YAKE!** it but only packaged it into a Docker image.
+**We did not build YAKE!** but only packaged it into a Docker image.
 A copy of the original README from the LIAAD [GitHub repository](https://github.com/LIAAD/yake) is shown below.
 See the original library repository at: https://github.com/LIAAD/yake

 ## Running Yake via Docker: